 I have a variety of experience in the world of nutrition, including skilled nursing, homecare, childhood education, adult continuing education, counseling, sports nutrition, and creating culinary wellness presentations.
 Outside of Hamilton, I am passionate about my business FoodFeasible, which is actively involved with the local food movement.
 When I’m not practicing as a nutrition professional, I enjoy working as a farmer and hiking!

 Hello!
-I joined the Counseling Center after 15 years working in Communications and Development at Hamilton.
-As office coordinator, I manage workflow, schedule appointments, coordinate data research, and manage communication with external resources.
-I am a lifelong Central New Yorker and I enjoy travel, history, cooking and baking.
+I joined the Counseling Center in 2016 after 15 years working in Communications and Development at Hamilton.
+As office coordinator, I manage workflow, schedule appointments, coordinate data research and manage communication with external resources.
+I am a native New Yorker and I enjoy travel, history, cooking and baking.
 I’m married with one son, who graduated from Hamilton in 2009!